 Surgeon schedules a biopsy appointment, which can take up to 10 days.

-Surgeon takes biopsy, usually done via VATS and typically requires a three-day hospital stay for the patient.
+Surgeon takes biopsy, usually done via VATS (a procedure that uses a thin fiber-optic tube to enter the chest cavity and take biopsy samples).
+This typically requires a three-day hospital stay for the patient.
 Lab work to confirm mesothelioma can take up to 10 days if surgeon sends biopsy to an outside lab.

 Most patients make an appointment with their general physician several weeks or months after they first notice something wrong with their health.
 They might be experiencing abdominal or chest pain.
 Other times they have an unexplained acute shortness of breath or have trouble catching their breath after light exertion.

 Assemble all necessary documents, including insurance cards and ID.

 Make a mental note to discuss any asbestos exposure you may have experienced, including length, time and location of exposure.